bollow/documentation/content/developer/tutorials/server_framework_101/02_lay_the_foundations.rst

 `odoo.fields` package.
 For example, `Char`, `Float`, `Boolean`, each designed to handle different types of data.
 When defining a field, developers can pass various arguments to finely control how data is handled and presented in Odoo.
-For example, `string` defines the label for the field in the user interface, `help` provides a tooltip  when hovering the field in the user interface, and `required` makes filling in the field mandatory.
+For example, `string` defines the label for the field in the user interface, `help` provides a tooltip  when hovering the field in the user interface, `required` makes filling in the field mandatory, and `default` provides a default field value.

 Individual data entries are called **records**.
 They are based on the structure defined by models and contain the actual data for each field specified in the model.
 In Python, records are